honmashironeko/ProxyCat/ProxyCat-EN/README-EN.md

 - Your actions, including downloading, installing, or using, indicate that you have read and agree to these terms.

 ## Changelog

+**2024/09/03**

+- Add local socks5 monitoring and adapt to more software
+- Replacement of some functions to adapt to lower versions of Python
+- Beautify the replayed content

 **2024/08/31**